Weyburn: Elementary and secondary

 It also operated Weyburn Junior High School from 1966 to 2016, which was closed in favour of relocating students to Weyburn Comprehensive High School.

 Haig School, Queen Elizabeth School, and Souris School are being closed in favour of relocating students to Legacy Park Elementary School in September 2021.

 The separate school system, Holy Family Roman Catholic Separate School Division No. 140, operates St. Michael School.

 Post-secondary

 Southeast College offers technical, trade and non-degree programs, as well as distance learning from the University of Regina and University of Saskatchewan.

 Other

 The Weyburn Public Library is a branch of the Southeast Regional Library system.

 Infrastructure

 Transportation

-Weyburn is at the junction of highways 13, 35 and 39.
+Weyburn is at the junction of highways 13, 35, and 39.
 The Weyburn Airport is northeast of the city.

 Utilities

 Electricity is provided by SaskPower and natural gas is provided by SaskEnergy.
 The city maintains its own water treatment plant and waste management system.
+The city's water is sourced from Nickle Lake.
 Telephone and internet services are provided by both SaskTel and Access Communications.